 Getting the PERFECT texture for your Ninja Creami creations can be a little tricky.
 But once you have mastered the recipe and technique, you'll end up with the thickest, creamies ice cream ever!!
 I've found that using an instant pudding mix or guar gum is the easiest way to achieve the perfect texture every time!
 Oh, and be sure that you are freezing the ice cream for 24 hours before processing.
 It's oh-so-tempting to pull the pint out of the freezer and process it sooner, but it's likely not FULLY frozen all the way through.
 Processing ice cream that is not frozen enough can result in a softer or icier texture than is expected.

-Tips for making Ninja Creami Mocha Espresso Protein Ice Cream
+Tips for Making Ninja Creami Mocha Espresso Protein Ice Cream:

 You can, if you can find it.
 You need INSTANT espresso powder.
 I've only been able to find caffeinated.
 But, if you can find a decaffeinated version that is in a concentrated powder form, you can use it.
 Don't use liquids or the kind of coffee grounds that need to be brewed.

 Not for this recipe, no. Brewed coffee has a lot of water in it and a less intense flavor.
-Using brewed coffee will make the espresso protein ice cream very icey and less flavorful.
+Using brewed coffee will make the espresso protein ice cream very icy and less flavorful.

 There are a couple of options.
 You can let the container of ice cream sit out for 10-20 minutes on the counter, microwave it for about 15 seconds, or run warm water around the outside of the container before processing.
 After the first spin, scrape the sides of the ice cream down with a spoon and then spin again.
 This may reduce the amount of ice crystals in the ice cream, but it will also make the ice cream softer in texture.